 Unfortunately, there are still stigmas about being single, and there are often significant legal and financial advantages to being married, depending on what state or country you live in.

 By no means am I saying you shouldn’t want to get married.
-Heck more than a few platonic marriages occurred during the pandemic just because friends were desperate to help and support each other financially.
 Marriage can be a HUGE advantage.
 But it’s not everything… There is absolutely nothing wrong with being single, enjoying being single, and wanting to stay single.

 The Way We Spend Our Time Shapes Us

 They say the best writers are obsessive readers—they spend time engrossed in the written word.
 The best athletes and musicians have practiced their skills for an insane number of hours.
 Doctors, lawyers, and teachers have gone to school for years to master their crafts.
 The time we spend on any one person or practice shapes who we are, and if you’re spending all your time obsessing over finding someone to be with, are you really focused on that person, or are you focused on the hunt?
 If that’s what you dedicate your waking hours to, what other parts of your life are you neglecting?
 If the past several years of your life have been devoted to a string of boyfriends or girlfriends, you’re an expert on the subject of dating, of getting into and out of relationships, and you could probably write your own news column a la Carrie Bradshaw.
 But if you’re in relationship after relationship, it’s important to ask whether you actually love these individuals you’re dating or if you’re, wait for it, addicted to love.